-Srajan Garg – JEE Advanced All India Rank 21, talks about his JEE Preparation and how he aced the JEE Advanced exam.
+Srajan Garg, JEE Advanced All India Rank 21 in year 2014, talks about his JEE Preparation and how he aced the JEE Advanced exam.

 JEE preparation is a herculean task.
 Or at least so the students of class 11 and 12 think.
 What does it take to score high in the toughest engineering entrance exam JEE Advanced?
 How to balance school and coaching?
 How to score more than 300 marks in JEE?
 We ask all this, and a lot more, from Srajan Garg.

 Srajan Garg: AIR 21 in JEE Advanced Rank